 Do you need it for personal use?

-Not unless you use a cutting machine (ex.
-Cricut, Cameo, etc.).
+Not unless you use a cutting or 3D printing machine (ex.
+Cricut, Cameo, CNC, laser, etc.).
 I provide all my clients with jpg, and png files that they can use on any materials they’d like.

-A jpg is an image with a solid color background, and a png has a transparent background.
+A JPG is an image with a solid color background, and a PNG has/can have a transparent background.
 Both of these files are raster images, which means they are based on a set number of pixels and can only be enlarged up to the size that they were saved in.
 I can always provide different file sizes upon request but that’s also what your vector file is for ;).

 How can I use my vector files?

 There are specific programs that can open and edit vector files.
-This includes Adobe Illustrator, Affinity Publisher, and Adobe Acrobat (there are others but I can’t think of them right now lol – the three I mentioned are the most common and the ones with the most support available).
+This includes Adobe Illustrator, Affinity Publisher, and Adobe InDesign can open them and edit a bit (there are others but I can’t think of them right now lol – the three I mentioned are the most common and the ones with the most support available).
 I don’t use a Cricut or similar machine but those also come with their own program that works with vector graphics.

 Do you need something converted into a vector file?